acgtic211/digital-dice/README.md

 > [!IMPORTANT]
 > For delete the services, you can use the following command:
 > ```bash
-> sh delete-src.yaml
+> sh delete-src.sh
 > ```
 > This command will delete all the services created by the `init-src.yaml` command.
 > You can also delete the database using the following command:
 > ```bash
-> sh delete-db.yaml
+> sh delete-db.sh
 > ```
 > This command will delete the MongoDB database created by the `init-db.yaml` command.